 Additionally, many permeable alleys have been and will continue to be constructed, reducing the amount of storm water that even reaches the system.

 Recent rain events have not caused the basement and street flooding of the past – though there are a couple of exceptions.
-Projects to improve the capacity of the storm sewers on West 22nd St (Kaufmann Avenue) are underway.
+Projects to improve the capacity of the storm sewers on West 22nd St (Kaufmann Avenue) are complete.
 Previously, even by increasing the capacity of these systems there was no place for the water to go no matter how big the pipe.
 Our engineering analysis shows that street flooding will be all but eliminated following these projects.